 Location & Overview

-The vastus lateralis is located in the anterior compartment of the thigh.
+The vastus lateralis is a large, thick muscle located in the anterior compartment of the thigh.
 It is one of the four quadricep muscles, which together make up the quadriceps femoris muscle group, responsible for extending the knee and stabilising the knee joint .
-The vastus lateralis is the most lateral and largest of these quadricep muscles, playing an important role in maintaining balance and stability during physical activities The other three quadricep muscles are: the vastus intermedius, vastus medialis and rectus femoris .
+The vastus lateralis is the most lateral and largest of these quadricep muscles, playing an important role in maintaining balance and stability during physical activities The other three quadricep muscles are the vastus intermedius, vastus medialis, and rectus femoris .
 Some studies have also reported a fusion of the vastus lateralis and vastus intermedius muscles .
 In extreme cases of this fusion, the two muscle present as an almost complete fusion .

 Origin & Insertion

-The vastus lateralis originates on the femur.
+The vastus lateralis originates from multiple locations on the femur.
 These locations include the greater trochanter, which is a prominent bony protrusion close to the hip joint; the intertrochanteric line, a ridge that connects the greater and lesser trochanters; the lateral aspect of the linea aspera, a vertical ridge on the posterior surface of the femur; the gluteal tuberosity, a roughened area on the proximal end of the femur; and the lateral intermuscular septum .
-The lateral intermuscular septum of the thigh is a fold of deep fascia which separates the anterior compartment of the thigh from the posterior compartment of the thigh.
-The lateral intermuscular septum divides the vastus lateralis and the biceps femoris muscle which is where it provides this origin point .
+The lateral intermuscular septum of the thigh is a fold of deep fascia that separates the anterior compartment of the thigh from the posterior compartment.
+It divides the vastus lateralis and the biceps femoris muscle, providing an origin point for the vastus lateralis .

-The vastus lateralis inserts into the quadriceps tendon.
-The quadriceps tendon inserts on patellar tendon which inserts onto the tibial tuberosity, a bony prominence located on the front of the tibia below the knee joint.
+The vastus lateralis inserts into the quadriceps tendon, which attaches to the patellar tendon.
+The patellar tendon inserts onto the tibial tuberosity, a bony prominence located on the front of the tibia below the knee joint.
 Additionally, the vastus lateralis also inserts onto the lateral aspect of the patella, the triangular-shaped bone that forms the kneecap .

 The vastus lateralis primarily gets its blood supply from the lateral circumflex femoral artery.
 It also receives some blood from the perforating arteries of the profunda femoris .